Dopechain/insultcoin-contracts/README.md

 ## Governance

-I don't want InsultCoin to become a security, as my budget doesn't allow me to consult a lawyer, and I have to account for the laws of a bunch of regions around the world, so no it will not have a built-in governance system.
+I don't want InsultCoin to become a security, and my budget doesn't allow me to consult a lawyer, and I have to account for the laws of a bunch of regions around the world, so no it will not have a built-in governance system.
 However, there is by default a timelock controller from OpenZeppelin that